 Difficult thoughts and emotions still arise and we remain aware of them, but they no longer take a leading role in our experience.
 With practice we get better at witnessing and observing phenomena, rather than getting caught up and swept away by thoughts and emotions.
 The associated feeling tone may become less intense, reactivity decreases, and space is created for more skillful responding (or non-responding).
 The subtle consequences of this new way of being reinforce the practice through the creation of a beneficial cycle.
 We gain the courage needed to face ever-greater difficulty with equanimity.
 Self-compassion increases as we better understand our habits and patterns.
 Wisdom grows as we see things more clearly, free from the veil of a biased narrative.

 People who struggle with various human afflictions will not be cured by the practice of mindfulness, but they may find they can cope more effectively and experience less suffering.
+While mindfulness practice cannot take the place of medical or mental health treatment, it can be a helpful complimentary approach.
 When we approach the practices with a beginner’s mind, momentarily setting aside our dreams and goals, the fruits of our efforts ripen, even without undue interference on our parts.

 You once told me